 - There is also the “reflection coming from below”.

 - The bounce light.

-- It’s the light that reflect the ground to your object below.
+- It’s the light that reflects the ground to your object below.

-- When I discovered this, it changed a lot of things !
-It’s really nothing. you spend just 30 second more on it and your render become so much more smooth.
+- When I discovered this, it changed a lot of things!
+It’s really nothing. you spend just 30 seconds more on it and your render becomes so much more smooth.

-- An other thing, is to add some thin ray of light, of tiny edges of your products.
+- Another thing is to add some thin ray of light, of tiny edges of your products.
 Your render will look more realistic.
-But try to do not abuse of them.
+But try to do not to abuse them.

 - Remember that less is more.
-When I was beginner I put in too many shadows, lights.. because I didn’t understand the light, where it come from…
+When I was a beginner I put in too many shadows, lights.. because I didn’t understand the light, where it comes from…

-Why did you choose to be Product designer ?
+Why did you choose to be a Product designer?

 Student with a grey shirt:

 - I would say it’s about creating and overcoming obstacles.